In some cases, we earn commissions from affiliate links in our posts.

 In the opening novel of this NY Times-bestselling novel, we see Victorian-era Inspector Thomas-Pitt in pursuit of an elusive strangler.
 As he works, he meets Charlotte Ellison, a proper lady who struggles to handle the intrusive policeman and his annoying ways.
 As the investigation progresses, irritation turns to romance.

-Heavy readers who enjoy the first in this series will be delighted to know there are (as of February 2020) 32 books in total (as of July 2020).
+Heavy readers who enjoy the first in this series will be delighted to know there are 32 books in the series.

 THE WAGES OF SIN